Morning, Thursday, 23rd November 2017

 Asia House, 63 New Cavendish Street, Marylebone, London W1G 7LP

 THIS EVENT IS CPD CERTIFIED

-This seminar will bring together key policymakers and stakeholders from across the education sector to consider next steps for policy and practice in improving the quality of learning and teaching in Key Stage 3.
+This seminar will bring together key policymakers and stakeholders from across the education sector to consider next steps for policy and practice in improving the quality of learning and teaching in Key Stage 3 (KS3).

-It follows a series of critical reports from Ofsted and the Social Mobility Commission which highlighted failures to build on pupils’ prior learning from primary school and a significant drop in attainment for children from disadvantaged backgrounds during this stage of their education.
-It also comes as Ofsted conducts a thematic review of the curriculum, looking at how it is being used by schools, innovation in academies and standards to aim for, as well as issues around accountability and outcomes for pupils.
+It follows the recent release of the interim findings of Ofsted’s thematic review of the curriculum which found that some schools are shortening KS3 to increase time for GCSEs.
+It also takes place in the context of other critical reports from Ofsted and the Social Mobility Commission which highlighted failures to build on pupils’ prior learning from primary school and a significant drop in attainment for children from disadvantaged backgrounds during this stage of their education.

-Following the introduction of the EBacc measure, and with the new 9-1 GCSE grading system being phased in from summer 2017, delegates will also assess the impact of Key Stage 4 reform on the operation and focus of Key Stage 3 in secondary education.
+In the light of the introduction of the EBacc measure, and with the new 9-1 GCSE grading system being phased in from last summer, delegates will also assess the impact of Key Stage 4 reform on the operation and focus of KS3 in secondary education.